The HDMI Intel® FPGA interface has Transition

 Video Electronics Standards Association (VESA) Display Data Channel (DDC).

 The TMDS channels carry video, audio, and auxiliary data.
 The DDC is based on

-Intel® FPGA HDMI IP core uses the DDC to read Extended Display Identification Data
+I2C protocol.
+The HDMI Intel® FPGA IP core uses the DDC to read Extended Display Identification Data

 (EDID) and exchange configuration and status information between an HDMI source and sink.